CCPA issues notices to Ola, Uber for unfair trade practices | Business

 - India

-Lack of any information on the algorithm or method used by the company to charge different fares for the same route from two individuals and inclusion of charges for add-on services without obtaining consent by explicit and affirmative action before each ride were other major complaints.
+The other issues include inadequate consumer grievance redressal mechanism in absence of both customer care number and details of grievance officer as required to be mentioned on the platform and lack of any information on the algorithm or method used by the company to charge different fares for the same route from two individuals, and inclusion of charges for add-on services by pre-ticked boxes for including add-on services without obtaining consent by explicit and affirmative action before each ride.
+(ANI)

-Hinting at the scale of customer unhappiness against the cab aggregators, Singh had said the complaints on the Jago Grahak Jago helpline are just the tip of the iceberg.

-Khare had said the government has communicated that there will be ''zero tolerance against such malpractices'' by cab aggregators.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)